-There are a variety of ways for marketers and e-commerce store owners to grow their businesses.
+There are a variety of ways for digital marketers and store owners to grow their businesses with ecommerce marketing strategies.
 If you are interested in how to promote your Shopify store, you’ve come to the right place.
 How you promote your Shopify store will depend on your product, marketing budget, and available time.
 However, with various digital marketing tools and strategies available, there is an option for everyone.
 Let’s dive right into how to promote your Shopify store using popular digital channels.

 How to Promote Your Shopify Store Using Social Media